biometrics/openbr/docs/docs/index.md

 OpenBR originated within The MITRE Corporation from a need to streamline the process of prototyping new algorithms.
 The project was later published as open source software under the [Apache 2](http://www.apache.org/licenses/LICENSE-2.0.html) license and is *free for academic and commercial use*.

-Please read [our paper](http://openbiometrics.org/publications/klontz2013open.pdf) for more information about OpenBR and kindly cite
+Please read [our paper](http://openbiometrics.org/publications/klontz2013open.pdf) for more information about OpenBR and kindly cite in your own work:

-    JOSH PLEASE ADD LATEX CITATION
+> J. Klontz, B. Klare, S. Klum, E. Taborsky, M. Burge, A. Jain, “Open Source Biometric Recognition”, Biometrics: Theory, Applications and Systems, 2013.

-in your own works.
+---

 <figure id="abstraction">
   <img src="img/abstraction.svg">